morion4000/reindex/README.md

 The USDC can be CUSDC (yield baring USDC).
 Possibly the ETH and BTC can be on Compound as well.

 ## Issue / Redeem
 One token is going to be worth the underlying coins.
-If I issue one token with crypto, it will be sold to buy BTC, ETH, and USDC on a DEX.
+When issue one token with crypto, it will be sold to buy BTC, ETH, and USDC on a DEX.
 When I redeem it, the underlying coins will be sold back to ETH and I will get back my investment.

 e.g. buy 1 REF70 with 1 ETH, get 0.3 ETH, 0.001 BTC, and 400 USDC

+Issuing/Redeeming is an expensive operation in terms of gas costs.
+It makes sense financially to bulk issue tokens and supply a liquidity pool on an AMM.
+The fund creator can bootstrap this at first, and afterwards the market dynamics should keep the supply & demand balanced by third-parties arbitraging (issuing/redeeming tokens for a margin).

 ## TODO
 - [x] Set up project skeleton https://github.com/austintgriffith/scaffold-eth